Author: Dr Julie Fraser, Adelaide, Australia; Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, December 2015.

 Severe injury to the eye can involve the cornea (keratitis) or result in penetration of the orbit.
 The following 'red flags' point to more serious diagnoses, such as keratitis, iritis, or angle closure glaucoma:

 Irritant or traumatic conjunctivitis can be suspected when:

 Symptoms of irritant or traumatic conjunctivitis generally improve spontaneously within 24 hours.

 Most forms of conjunctivitis are self-limiting but in certain cases, severe complications may occur.
-Pain, loss of vision or photophobia require immediate referal to an ophthalmologist.
+Pain, loss of vision or photophobia require immediate referral to an ophthalmologist.

 Complications from irritant or traumatic conjunctivitis include:

-Irritant or traumatic conjunctivitis often requires only symptomatic relief, such as topical lubricants, and clears within 24 hours.
+Irritant or traumatic conjunctivitis often require only symptomatic relief, such as topical lubricants, and clear within 24 hours.

 © 2019 DermNet New Zealand Trust.